FrankvdStam/SoulSplitter/README.md

 You can find detailed installation instructions with screenshots here: https://github.com/FrankvdStam/SoulSplitter/wiki/Installation

 # Contact
 If you are having trouble, have questions, feature requests or anything else, come find me on discord.
-I'm usually responsive in the er-help channel on the speedsouls server, or by user wasted#2747 (DM's are open, no need to send a friend request).
+Feel free to ping me (@wasted) in the help channel of the respective soulsgame on the speedsouls server, or DM me by user wasted#2747 (DM's are open, no need to send a friend request).

 # Credits